ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.rssfeed/README.md

 ## Overview

-Adapter to request and show RSS Feeds of different standands (Atom, RSS, RDF).
+Adapter to request and show RSS Feeds of different standards (Atom, RSS, RDF).
 You can customize the output of the feed with a template system.
 In the templates you can include HTML, CSS and Javascript.

 Important: Only the english translation is valid due to bugs in automatic translations into other languages made by iobroker